The definitive guide to error handling in Rust

 There are no leaky abstractions here, because the caller of as_error also owns the code that created the error in the first place.

 Actix never calls downcast_ref itself.
 It doesn't use downcast_ref to handle errors.
-Rather, it provides as_error as a means for developers using Actix's wrapper type to inspect their own implementation details.
+Rather, it provides as_error as a means for external parties using Actix's wrapper type to inspect their own implementation details.

 Handling Rust errors with anyhow